Wind River Lending

 Market Intel

-San Antonio Fix & Flip in 2026: Where the Deal Math Holds Up
+San Antonio Fix & Flip in 2026: Underwriting Reality vs. Old Assumptions

 By Reginald Benjamin, Business Development Manager · Wind River Lending·February 2026

-Three Zip Codes Where the Numbers Still Work
+Three ZIP Codes Where the Numbers Can Still Work (and how to underwrite each)

 212